A cold compost heap can take months or even years to reach perfection.

 11. Reduce material size

 The larger the compost material, the less surface area there is for bacteria to work on.
-By reducing the size of the compost ingredients, you can speed up the composting process.
+By reducing the size of the compost ingredients, you can make it easier for bacteria to break them down.

 12. Increase the volume of your pile